 In the recipe which follows the dough is mixed entirely by hand.
 You can probably use a mixer, but using your hands gives you a good feel for the dough as you slowly add the flour.
 It should not end up being a stiff dough, therefore it is easy to mix.
 Also, all that oil means that the dough is a bit greasy, making it very easy to clean off of your hands.
 In mixing the dough we use one hand to hold the bowl in place and the other hand to do the actual mixing.
 Spread the fingertips of your mixing hand across the bottom of the bowl and make circular movements.
 It is helpful if you have someone there to add the flour a bit at a time, but it’s not necessary.

-- 1 tablespoon grated orange rind (tightly packed)
+- 1 tbsp grated orange rind tightly packed

 - 3/4 teaspoon ground cloves

 - 8 cups (1,200 grams) all-purpose flour, sifted plus more if required